mwbowers/mwbowers.github.io/manuals/datagate/on-sql-server/configure-mssql-for-dglinear.md

 ---
 title: Configure MS SQL Server for DataGate Linear
+description: This guide provides step-by-step instructions on configuring Microsoft SQL Server to work with DataGate Linear, including setup procedures, configuration options, and troubleshooting tips.
 ---

 DataGate Linear is the implementation of DataGate used to communicate to SQL Server directly via ADO.NET.